Just imagine how good you’ll look sliding and gliding with the best of them on one of London’s festively fabulous ice skating rinks!

 1. Natural History Museum (26th October – 7th January)

-They’re lean, they’re keen, they’re the first ones on the scene!
-The Natural History Museum opened their outdoor rink this week, and to be fair, it is one of the most enchanting in London.
+The Natural History Museum’s outdoor rink is one of the most enchanting in London.
 For starters, there’s a photo-worthy Christmas tree slap bang in the middle of the ice, and it’s fully decorated too.
 Hotel Chocolat are providing the hot chocolate, and you can also pick up cream teas and prosecco – winning!

 Cromwell Road, Kensington, SW7 5BD.
 Nearest station: South Kensington.
 Open most days from 11am – 9pm, adult tickets start from £12.65 and can be booked here.